 Wear Protective Gear

 When riding, faster means more danger.
 We must pay special attention to our own safety.
 It’s a great idea to wear protective gear, such as wrist pads, elbow pads, and knee pads.
 Once you fall, they will protect your palm or joints as much as possible.
 We prioritize the safety issue, considering Eagle one is a big power scooter, going up to 40 MPH.
 It’s important to wear protective gear when riding on Varla Eagle One.
-We are happy to send you a set of protective gear worth $69 for the rider’s safety as a gift.

 Make Sure You Are Comfortable

 First, make sure that you are feeling well today.
 If you feel uncomfortable, then don’t go out on a scooter.
 It is also a good choice to take the subway or bus sometimes.

 Second, wear suitable riding clothes.
 Your ability to focus on the road while driving long-distance will depend on how comfortable you are.
 It allows you to drive the scooter flexibly, especially for you to make an emergency response at high speed.

 No matter how urgent the call is, you don’t need to answer it when you are riding.
 Especially when you are driving at high speed (more than 20 MPH), DON’T ride with the phone in one hand and the handle in the other.
 They will make you easily lose control of the scooter, which will cause you to lose balance and fall.
 If you have to do something, stop for a minute.
 Then move on after you’ve done!
 Your safety is far more important than this minute!

 Do Not Use Your Mobile Device When Riding